PavanDheeraj/Pavan_Mixed_Signal_Marathon/README.md

 ![image](https://user-images.githubusercontent.com/58168687/194340000-98516602-2577-45dd-8ebb-ee8b41cd6e03.png)

 ## Circuit Details
 The circuit is divided into two namely, digital and analog part which cumulatively makes up the mixed signal circuit.
 The digital part is composed of a set of flip flops clocked at different frequencies, a set of 2:1 MUX, a NOT gate and an OR gate.
 The analog portion is comprised of AND gate implemented using CMOS logic.
+The AND gate is implemented using a NAND gate followed by a NOT gate.
+Both NAND and NOT gate have been implemented using nfet and pfet available in the SKY130 PDK.
 The pulse signal in clock domain A cannot be directly passed to clock domain B, so we first convert the pulse to a level signal.
 This method ensures that pulse signal is passed from fast clock domain to a slower clock domain without any error.
 On the other side, we use an AND gate to recreate the pulse signal in another clock domain.

 ## Software Used
 ### eSim